 SMUD is evaluating the feasibility of various options for reconstruction of the UARP 4kV bare wire overhead lines.
-This evaluation will include options to re-conductor the lines with covered conductor, to re-conductor the lines with spacer cables, and to underground lines along the roadways as replacement of the overhead lines.
+This evaluation will include options to re-conductor the lines with covered conductor and to underground lines along the roadways as replacement of the overhead lines.
+In addition, on-site renewable generation sources are being evaluated as potential alternatives which will allow elimination of the lines entirely.
 This evaluation will be the basis for identifying one or potentially more projects for replacing the existing bare wires.
-We anticipate selecting an approach and initiating a construction project in 2020.
+We anticipate selecting an approach and initiating a construction project in 2021.